intelops/policyhub/modules/cuemod-k8s:v1.29/README.md

-# Using this workspace for generating and validating Kubernetes manidests for different types of resources
+# Use this workspace for generating and validating Kubernetes manifests for different types of resources